-23.16 No national points shall be scored by National Headquarters for any class that does not have a minimum of 10 active boats during the previous year.
-No new class will be accepted unless an existing class is dropped.
+23.16 No national points shall be scored by National Headquarters for any class that does not have a minimum of 8 active boats during the previous year.

 RULE 24 - ACTIVE BOATS

 24.1 Must be a legally registered boat with APBA, must have finished at least one (1) heat of racing in the current year in a sanctioned APBA Inboard event, can only be counted once and cannot have been raced under another owner's number for that year.